alecjacobson/gptoolbox/README.md

 - constructive solid geometry operations on meshes, booleans
 - accelerated point location in triangle and tetrahedral meshes
 - image dithering
-- deep matlab function dependency
+- deep MATLAB function dependency

 The functions have been organized into folders based on their primary
 application: